riot-ci/RIOT/examples/gnrc_border_router/README.md

 Use `WIFI_SSID="SSID" WIFI_PASS="password"` in your `make` command to set your WiFi's credentials.
 You can alternatively edit the `Makefile`.

-Currently, `wifi` requires an esp8266 or esp32 for the border router.
+Currently, `wifi` requires an esp8266 or esp32 for the border router and will default to using `esp_now` for the downstream interface.
-On the downstream interface the proprietary `esp_now` link is used by default.
-It behaves similar to IEEE 802.15.4 but is only availaibly on Espressif's wireless MCUs.

-You can of course replace this with e.g. an IEEE 802.15.4 radio that you connected to your board.
-In this case make sure to edit `Makefile.board.dep` to select the appropriate driver.

 ## Requirements
 This functionality works only on Linux machines.